PPTide/goTftp/README.md

 # goTFTP
 Very simple TFTP server written in Go.
 If there are any problems, please open an issue.
-This was hacked together in one evening, so it's not perfect.
+This was hacked together in one evening, so expect mistakes and bad code xD.

 ## Usage
 ```